Planning Your Coursework

 - Devote the necessary time, energy, and focus to your pre-med courses to ensure that you do your best as your performance in pre-med courses will be closely scrutinized.

 - Challenge and push yourself to develop your potential.
-In general, dental school admission committees prefer that students take the more academically challenging course sequences if more than one is available.
+In general, medical school admission committees prefer that students take the more academically challenging course sequences if more than one is available.

 - Don’t feel obligated to take the more advanced introductory course if it is not right for you.